The Core of the Sun: Vanna vs. Manna

 Manna represents society's expectations of femiwomen/elois in the Eusistocratic Republic of Finland.
 She, and other elois, are restricted by the government, and are forced to act, feel, look and talk a certain way.
 Education for elois is centered on appearance, being a good wife, and raising children.
 Manna's husband takes advantage of her naiveté by confining her to their house through abuse and objectifies her by selling her into sex trafficking.
 Elois are already harshly oppressed, but Sinisalo takes it even further by making Manna's husband an amalgamation of the worst kinds of men.
 Sex trafficking and domestic abuse are issues that women may face in today's society.

 Vanna's character is complex in the way that she is more intelligent than the stereotypical eloi, but recognizes that success for a woman is determined by femininity.
 She chooses to pretend to be an eloi, avoiding the exclusion from society that obvious morlocks experience, despite resenting the expectations placed on eloi to dress and act a certain way.
 Because Vanna is able to recognize the constraints of gender roles and sexism, she uses her femininity to her advantage, tricking men into believing she is less intelligent and helpless, while actually being clever and self-educated.
 She represents women who recognize sexism and use it to their advantage.

 Vanna wishes nothing but happiness for her sister, but Manna is plagued by jealousy when her first crush, Jare, appears to show interest in Vanna.
-In contrast to Vanna, Manna is a true eloi, and believes that having all the desirable qualities eloi are expected to have will being her love and happiness.
+In contrast to Vanna, Manna is a true eloi, and believes that having all the desirable qualities eloi are expected to have will bring her love and happiness.
 Vanna tries her best to let her sister shine, but her subtlety wins her the attention Manna wishes to have.
 After leaving home, Manna rushes into a marriage after to prove her superiority over Vanna.
 This marriage eventually leads to her demise, leaving Vanna feeling guilty for being the cause of Manna's jealousy.
 Vanna has only love for her sister, but the societal expectations placed on the sisters leads to a one-sided sibling rivalry.
 This is significant because it shows how women are pitted against each other not because of their instinctual feelings, but due to outside sources influencing the way they feel about each other.